 Government grants are recognised where there is reasonable assurance that the grant will be received and all attached conditions will be complied with.
-When the grant relates to an expense item, it is recognised as income on a systematic basis over the periods that the related costs, for which it is intended to compensate, are expensed.
+When the grant relates to an expense item, it is recognised as income on a (All amounts in ₹ Crores, unless other wise stated)

+systematic basis over the periods that the related costs, for which it is intended to compensate, are expensed.
 When the grant relates to an asset, it is recognised as income in equal amounts over the expected useful life of the related asset.